CJonesCode/FlowGenius/_docs/BugIt_prd.md

 - Input must be valid UTF-8 plain text. ✅
 - Model name must be specified explicitly (no "latest" aliases). ✅
 - API key and model selection can be set via CLI flags, environment variables, or `.bugitrc`. ✅
-- Pretty-printed JSON output by default, with optional compact mode. ✅
+- **JSON output by default, with optional `--pretty` mode for human readability.** ✅
-- LangGraph must run locally — no HTTP server. ✅
+- **Real LangGraph integration running locally — no HTTP server.** ✅
+- **Retry logic implemented with configurable attempts.** ✅
 - Enum fields (`severity`, `type`) must be valid or fallback to defaults. ✅
 - Output from `bugit list` must be sorted by severity descending, then created_at descending. ✅
-- Malformed LangGraph output must be caught.
-In MVP, a single failure will abort the command and print an error. ✅
+- **Real LangGraph output with structured validation - failures result in clear error messages.** ✅
 - Commands `show`, `edit`, and `delete` support both UUIDs and ephemeral indexes from `bugit list`. ✅
 - `show`, `edit`, and `delete` commands must support both:
   - ID or index-based selection (index mapping is generated at command startup to avoid errors) ✅